Here’s a (relatively tame) article on Cartel violence.

 Then there is the practice of putting people in drums and either boiling them or setting them on fire, or feeding humans to exotic animals like lions and tigers.

-You’d almost think these mestizos have Aztec blood flowing through their veins… oh, wait.
+If I didn’t know any better, I’d almost suspect these (predominately) mestizos have Aztec blood flowing through their veins.

-Well, at least, in addition to a proclivity for violence that rivals Africa, these low IQ mestizo Indians express their creativity:
+In addition to a proclivity for violence that rivals Africa, these low-IQ mestizo Indians have novel ways of expressing their creativity:

 Fruth said the cartel’s horrific tactics include the injection of adrenaline and other substances that affect the central nervous system of its victims, “which kept them awake to enhance the responses of pain receptors during slow, prolonged torture.”These tactics are used on women and children, Fruth said, including”family members or rivals or snitches, to elicit information and sow fear.
 These cartels have a history of sexually assaulting the family members of their target, and forcing the target to observe.”